GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Process-Mapping-Viewpoint.md

 The Operational Process Mapping Viewpoint describes the relationships of Operational Processes.
 The reasoning for Operational Processes from Operational Stories and their contribution to Capabilities is described.
 The assignment of Operational Processes to Operational Performers is captured.
 ## Applicability
 The Operational Process Mapping Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the definition of operational scenarios.
+## Presentation
+A tabular format listing the relationships of Operational Process Activities to Operational Capabilities, Operational Stories, and Operational Performers.

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)